Chapter 18.185

 c.
 Agree that the child day care facility will be in operation when the first certificate of occupancy is issued; and

-C. Following receipt of the application and in a manner consistent with the Permit Streamlining Act and Chapter 18.405 CDC (Permit Application Filing and Processing), the city shall provide to an applicant or developer a letter which identifies project issues of concern and the procedures for compliance with this chapter.
-The planning division shall inform the applicant/developer that the requested concession(s) or incentive(s) shall be recommended for consideration with the proposed housing development, or that alternative or modified concession(s) or incentive(s) shall be recommended.
+C. Following receipt of the application and in a manner consistent with the Permit Streamlining Act and Chapter 18.405 CDC (Permit Application Filing and Processing), the city shall provide to a developer a letter which identifies project issues of concern and the procedures for compliance with this chapter.
+The planning division shall inform the developer that the requested concession(s) or incentive(s) shall be recommended for consideration with the proposed housing development, or that alternative or modified concession(s) or incentive(s) shall be recommended.

 18.185.090 Duration of affordability.

-The duration of affordability for units created through the inclusionary zoning, density bonus, or affordable housing incentive provisions of this chapter shall be as follows:
+The duration of affordability for units created through the inclusionary housing, density bonus, or affordable housing incentive provisions of this chapter shall be as follows:

-A. The sale price for ownership units shall be restricted for a period of 45 years pursuant to an affordable housing agreement recorded against the property.
-Resale restrictions may be released on a case by case basis by the city manager or designee due to undue hardship or a severe downturn in the residential real estate market, based on criteria defined in the city of Concord’s inclusionary housing program guidelines.
+A. The affordable sales price for ownership units shall be restricted for a period of 45 years pursuant to an affordable housing agreement recorded against the property.
+Resale restrictions may be released on a case-by-case basis by the city manager or designee due to undue hardship or a severe downturn in the residential real estate market, as detailed in the affordable housing agreement.

 18.185.100 Compliance monitoring fees.

 The city council by resolution may establish compliance monitoring fees to recover the city’s actual, reasonable costs incurred for ongoing implementation of this chapter.
-For ownership units, the fee shall be payable by the developer or future seller of the property at the time of each sale or transfer during the term of the applicable affordable housing agreement.
-For rental inclusionary units, the property owner shall pay an annual fee each year during the term of the applicable affordable housing agreement.
+For affordable ownership units, the fee shall be payable by the developer or future seller of the property at the time of each sale or transfer during the term of the applicable affordable housing agreement.
+For affordable rental units, the property owner shall pay an annual fee each year during the term of the applicable affordable housing agreement.
 [Ord.
+24-1 § 7 (Exh.
+B); Ord.
 12-4.
 DC 2012 § 122-585].